wieslawsoltes/Dock/docs/dock-reference.md

 The factory provides helper methods `SetDocumentDockTabsLayoutLeft`, `SetDocumentDockTabsLayoutTop` and `SetDocumentDockTabsLayoutRight` to change the layout at runtime.

+## Host window options

+`HostWindow` exposes `IsToolWindow`, `ToolChromeControlsWholeWindow` and `DocumentChromeControlsWholeWindow`.
+These properties toggle pseudo classes on the window so styles can react to different chrome configurations.

 ## Factory API

 The `IFactory` interface (implemented by `Factory` in `Dock.Model.Mvvm` and `Dock.Model.ReactiveUI`) contains numerous helpers used by the samples to build and manipulate layouts.
 Important members include: